bookia20/devday18/README.md

    ```

    i.
 Open the [AWS Management console for Amazon Athena](https://ap-southeast-2.console.aws.amazon.com/athena/home?force&region=ap-southeast-2).

-   x.
+   > Ensure you are in the **Asia Pacific (Sydney)** region.

+   ii.
 On the left pane for Database select "nycitytaxi-devday18", copy paste the above SQL statement to the right New query space and "Run query".

    ![csv-datascanned.png](https://s3-ap-southeast-2.amazonaws.com/devday18/nytaxi/images/csv-datascanned.png)